Services

 A vitamin D deficiency is also linked to an increased risk of depression and anxiety as it can impair cognitive function and brain health.

 Because the majority of Americans are deficient in vitamin D, our medical providers recommend testing your vitamin D levels with our Baseline Test, which measures over 50 biomarkers including the amount of active vitamin D in your blood.
-From there, you can understand how to adjust your routine and get all the vitamin D you need.
+Understanding the cost of a vitamin D test can help you make an informed decision about prioritizing your health.
+From there, you can adjust your routine and get all the vitamin D you need.

 Most people receive some vitamin D through sunlight, ideally between the hours of 10 am and 4 pm This is because type B UV (UVB) radiation penetrates the skin and subsequently begins the process of converting these rays to vitamin D3.